 It is quite difficult to manually calculate the number of links which are present on a website.
-If you want to find the total number of internal and external links then you can use Link calculator.
+If you want to find the total number of internal and external links, then you can use the Link calculator.
 It is a free SEO tool which you can use to calculate the number of links which are present on a particular website.

-The tool will display the total number of links, present on your website and will show the internal links as well as the external links.
-The number of No Follow links is also displayed by this Link analyzer tool and works on all the pages of the website and not only the root domain.
+The tool will display the total number of links present on your website and will show the internal links as well as the external links.
+The number of No Follow links is also displayed by this link analyzer tool and works on all the pages of the website and not only the root domain.
 This means that you can check the total number of links on a particular post also using this tool.

 How to use the link analysis options

-The relationship option can filter links that have been specifically marked for search engine to index (follow) or not index. (no-follow)
+The relationship option can filter links that have been specifically marked for the search engine to index (follow) or not index. (no-follow)

 The target option can filter links based on the ‘target’ specified for the link, like Open In New Window.